 The Dataset and Model

 For this test we selected the tpc-ds dataset, which is an industry-standard decision support benchmark commonly used to measure query performance.
 AtScale uses this dataset to benchmark the performance of various SQL-on-Hadoop engines.
 We used the tpc-ds toolkit to generated 8.3 billion rows of sales data.
-The detailed description of the test schema can be found here.
+A detailed description of the test schema can be found here.
 We built an AtScale cube on top of the dataset and exposed the fact table and dimensions need by the test queries.

-The Queries After the model was built, we connected Tableau to AtScale and created three test queries.
+After the model was built, we connected Tableau to AtScale and created three test queries.
 The query descriptions and pseudocode are as follows:

 1. Query 1 - Compute Decile Thresholds: